How to Regain Control of Your Classroom NOW (no matter what time of year it is)

 Why not?
 Because that first week of school next year is a golden opportunity to start off the year right.
 If you set the right tone the first week of school, you’ll be amazed at how much easier it is to not only control your class but to engage them as well.

 But here’s the thing: If you want to be confident & prepared for that first week of school, you need to make changes NOW.
-You need to use the weeks and months you have left this year to try out new techniques, to practice being consistent, and to build your confidence.
+You need to use the weeks and months you have left to try out new techniques, to practice being consistent, and to build your confidence.

 If you make these changes now, your students’ behavior should improve.
 But what’s even more important is that your skills will grow – along with your confidence.
 And you’ll be SO glad you put in the extra effort when you’re confident and prepared come Day 1 next year.